jlpteaching/dinocpu/assignments/assignment-1.md

 To get an idea of how you are going to implement this, it's a good idea to first draw your design on a piece of paper.
 It's such a good idea that we're going to make it mandatory, and you'll need to turn it in as part of your assignment.
-We've provided you with a [blank circuit diagram](./lab1-written.pdf).
+We've provided you with a [blank circuit diagram](./assignment-1-worksheet.pdf).
 Draw all of the wires and label which bits are on each wire.

-The second page of the diagram is a feedback form.
-An explanation about that is in the [Feedback section](#part-vi-feedback).

 We will be grading this diagram and looking for the following things:
 - The correct wires.